iovation/rpmcpan/README.md

 * `envrionment`: An object defining environment variables required to build the RPM.
 Keys should be environment variable names, and values their values.
+* `patch`: A list of patches to be applied to the source before buildling.
+  Each will be applied with `patch -p1`, so make sure your prefixes are correct.
 * `missing_prereqs`: A list of JSON objects describing required modules missing from the metadata downloaded from MetaCPAN.
 Requires these keys:
     * `module`: Name of the required module.